New York Detective Killed By "Friendly Fire" While Responding To Robbery

-A New York City police detective was shot and killed by "friendly fire" while another officer was shot on Tuesday as they responded to an armed robbery, the city's police chief said.
+New York City police detective was shot and killed by "friendly fire" and another officer was shot on Tuesday as they responded to an armed robbery, the city's police chief said.

-The detective was identified as Brian Simonsen, 42, a 19-year veteran of the force.

 He was the first New York police officer to die in the line of duty since July 2017.